What is Trauma?

 According to the American Psychological Association (APA), trauma is “an emotional response to a terrible event like an accident, rape, or natural disaster.”
 In a similar manner, psychological trauma is a response to an event that you may find highly stressful.
 You may experience trauma as a response to any event you find physically or emotionally threatening or harmful.
 In fact, a person also can experience trauma after witnessing a traumatic happening to someone else.
-With proper trauma treatment, people can address the root cause of the trauma and find constructive ways to manage their symptoms.
+With proper trauma treatment for mental health, people can address the root cause of the trauma and find constructive ways to manage their symptoms.

 The Charity Mind in the United Kingdom made a list of potential causes of trauma including: